-V. CONCLUSION AND FUTURE WORK
+VI.
+CONCLUSION AND FUTURE WORK

-The objective was to develop and nurture resource sharing and technological self-competency through the establishment of a virtual platform containing ideas, blueprints, FAQs and safety regulations for creating new, competitively priced and innovative biomedical devices.
-We envisage an OS4BME platform managed, regulated and monitored through an academic led pan-African organization, assigned with the task of collecting, classifying, vetting and disseminating information and know-how on the design and development of biomedical devices and instrumentation.
-In the long term, the sharing of ideas and designs should become the norm, allowing continuous user-driven improvements in healthcare.
+The objective of the OSBME project was to develop and nurture resource sharing and technological self-competency through the establishment of a virtual platform containing ideas, blueprints, ranking criteria, FAQs and safety regulations for creating new, competitively priced and innovative biomedical devices.
+We envisage an OS4BME platform managed, regulated and monitored through an academic led pan-African organization, assigned with the task of collecting, classifying, vetting and disseminating information and knowhow on the design and development of biomedical devices and instrumentation.
+In the long term, the sharing of ideas and designs should become the norm, allowing continuous userdriven improvements in healthcare.